csalg/email_batch_delivery_code_challenge/README.md

 ## Architecture & Prototyping

-For the backend I settle on this architecture:
+For the backend I settled on this architecture:

 ![](img/architecture.png)

 (Remark: since UML lacks notation for standalone functions, I have modeled those as static methods of the 'global' class.)

-For the frontend drew a this wireframe:
+For the frontend I drew this wireframe:

 <img src="img/wireframe.jpg" width='400px'>